brianc/node-postgres/README.md

 ### Client pooling

 If you're working on something like a web application which makes frequent queries you'll want to access the PostgreSQL server through a pool of clients.
 Why?
-There is ~20-30 millisecond delay (YMMV) when connecting a new client to the PostgreSQL server because of the startup handshake.
-Also, PostgreSQL can only support a limited number of clients...it depends on the amount of ram on your database server, but generally more than 100 clients at a time is a bad thing. :tm:  Finally
-PostgreSQL can only execute 1 query at a time per connected client.
+For one thing, there is ~20-30 millisecond delay (YMMV) when connecting a new client to the PostgreSQL server because of the startup handshake.
+Furthermore, PostgreSQL can only support a limited number of clients...it depends on the amount of ram on your database server, but generally more than 100 clients at a time is a __very bad thing__. :tm: Additionally, PostgreSQL can only execute 1 query at a time per connected client, so pipelining all queries for all requests through a single, long-lived client will likely introduce a bottleneck into your application if you need high concurrency.

 With that in mind we can imagine a situtation where you have a web server which connects and disconnects a new client for every web request or every query (don't do this!).
 If you get only 1 request at a time everything will seem to work fine, though it will be a touch slower due to the connection overhead.
-Once you get >500 simultaneous requests your web server will attempt to open 500 connections to the PostgreSQL backend and :boom: you'll run out of memory on the PostgreSQL server, it will become unresponsive, your app will seem to hang, and everything will break.
+Once you get >100 simultaneous requests your web server will attempt to open 100 connections to the PostgreSQL backend and :boom: you'll run out of memory on the PostgreSQL server, your database will become unresponsive, your app will seem to hang, and everything will break.
 Boooo!

 __Good news__: node-postgres ships with built in client pooling.
+Client pooling allows your application to use a pool of already connected clients and reuse them for each request to your application.
+If your app needs to make more queries than there are available clients in the pool the queries will queue instead of overwhelming your database & causing a cascading failure. :thumbsup:

 ```javascript
 var pg = require('pg');